Hussein Bin Abdallah Al Amri: Early life and education

-Hussain was born in the city of Sana’a in the State of Yemen and grew up there where he studied.
-He graduated from Damascus University with a BA in history from the Faculty of Arts, a master's degree from Cambridge University, and a doctorate from the British University of Durham.
+Hussain was born and raised in the Yemeni capital Sana’a.
+He graduated from Damascus University with a BA in history from the Faculty of Arts, a master's degree from Cambridge University, and a doctorate from the University of Durham.

-Career Path
+Career

-Hussein began his career when he held a number of administrative positions in Yemen, becoming at one point an ambassador and then a deputy minister.
-Hussein is a scholar and political historian from a well-known house of knowledge, and a professor of modern and contemporary history at Sana’a university.
+Hussein began his career when he held a number of administrative positions in Yemen, becoming an ambassador and then a deputy minister.
+Hussein is a scholar, political historian, and a professor of modern and contemporary history at Sana’a University.
 He has participated in many academic and scientific seminars and conferences, and has many books, research, studies and investigations.